This cup is thought to be the earliest example of a York-made piece of domestic hollow-ware so far recorded.

 Free with National Art Pass (standard entry £6)

-Last admission is 30 minutes before the advertised time.
+Last Admission is 30 minutes before the Hall closes.

-Occasionally the Hall is closed for private functions or for maintenance work so you may wish to telephone in advance.
+Occasionally the Hall is also closed for private functions so you may wish to contact the Hall in advance of your visit, or check our website.